Accounting for scalar non-Gaussianity in secondary gravitational waves: Models for illustration

-Another model we shall consider to illustrate our arguments is a model known as critical-Higgs inflation~\cite{Ezquiaga:2017fvi,Bezrukov:2017dyv}.
-This model arises when the Higgs field is non-minimally to gravity.
+Another model we shall consider to illustrate our arguments is a model known as critical-Higgs inflation~\cite{Ezquiaga:2017fvi,Bezrukov:2017dyv,Drees:2019xpp}.
+This model arises when the Higgs field is non-minimally coupled to gravity.
 The effective potential in this scenario contains a point of inflection which leads to an epoch of ultra slow roll thereby enhancing the scalar power.
-The form of the potential describing this model is
+The potential describing this model can be written as

-where the quantity $x = \phi/\mu$.
+where the quantity $z = \phi/\mu$.
 We shall choose the values of the parameters to be $\mu=1\,\Mpl$ and $V_0 = 1.5\times 10^{-8}\,\Mpl^4$.
-The other parameters involved are related to each other through the inflection point $x_{\rm c}$ as follows:
+The other parameters involved are related to each other through the inflection point $z_{\rm c}$ as follows:

-We have set $\{c, x_{\rm c}\}=\{2.850, 0.784\}$ and arrived at $\{a, b\}$ using these values.
+We have set $\{c, z_{\rm c}\}=\{2.850, 0.784\}$ and arrived at $\{a, b\}$ using these values.
 For these values of the model parameters, and with an initial value of field $\phi_{\rm i} = 6.0\,\Mpl$, we achieve about $66$~e-folds of inflation.
 The epoch of ultra slow roll occurs at around $31$ e-folds from the beginning of evolution as the field crosses the inflection point at $0.784\,\Mpl$.
+We shall denote this model as CHI.

 The scalar power spectra arrived at from these models are presented in the left panel of Fig.~\ref{fig:ps-sgw}.
+The power over small scales have been amplified by several orders due to the ultra slow roll epochs in these models.
 The parameters that we have worked with ensure that the spectra are COBE normalized over the CMB scales.
 However, we should mention that the predictions of $\ns$ and $r$ over these scales have some tension with the constraints on these parameters arrived at by Planck~\cite{Akrami:2018odb}.
-This issue is known in case of models with enhancement of power over small scales and the tension with data is larger if the peak is closer to CMB scales~\cite{Ragavendra:2020sop}.
-The power over small scales is amplified by several orders due to the ultra slow roll epochs of the respective models and this shall lead to generation of considerable amount of secondary GWs.
+This issue is known in case of models with enhancement of power over small scales and the tension with data is larger if the peak is closer to CMB scales~\cite{Bhaumik:2019tvl,Ragavendra:2020sop}.
+Moreover, the rise in power occurs close to the range of scales that can be probed by the effect of spectral distortion in CMB~\cite{Chluba:2012we,Jeong:2014gna,Kite:2020uix}.
+Hence there is a possibility of constraining these models against data from future missions probing this effect with improved sensitivity~\cite{Chluba:2019nxa}.
+In this work, we shall focus on the generation of secondary GWs due to the rise in power over small scales and the contributions due to scalar bispectrum.